fate2013/actor/README.md

 PDDL

 ### TODO
+*   teleport fails need the target tile most recent info
+*   A@t0 build a 5s farm which arrives at php at t3, at t2 A's research timeout, what will happen if opTime/serverTime?
 *   can a player send N marches to the same tile?
 *   simulate mysql shutdown
     - done! golang mysql driver with breaker will handle this